AberDerBart/mpdscheduler/README.md

 * list all sleep timers and alarms
 * cancel scheduled sleep timers and alarms

+## Dependencies

+mpdScheduler has the following dependencies:

+* python-mpd2
+* parse

 ## Usage

 Start the program by typing